Common buzzard: Description

 In Europe, most typical buzzards are dark brown above and on the upperside of the head and mantle, but can become paler and warmer brown with worn plumage.
 The flight feathers on perched European buzzards are always brown in the nominate subspecies (B. b. buteo).
 Usually the tail will usually be narrowly barred grey-brown and dark brown with a pale tip and a broad dark subterminal band but the tail in palest birds can show a varying amount a white and reduced subterminal band or even appear almost all white.
-In European buzzards, the underside coloring can be variable but most typically show a brown-streaked white throat with a somewhat darker chest.
+In European buzzards, the underside colour can be variable but most typically shows a brown-streaked white throat with a somewhat darker chest.
 A pale U across breast is often present; followed by a pale line running down the belly which separates the dark areas on breast-side and flanks.
 These pale areas tend to have highly variable markings that tend to form irregular bars.
-Juvenile buzzards are quite similar to adult in the nominate race, being best told apart by having a paler eye, a narrower subterminal band on the tail and underside markings that appear as streaks rather than bars.
+Juvenile buzzards are quite similar to adult in the nominate subspecies, being best told apart by having a paler eye, a narrower subterminal band on the tail and underside markings that appear as streaks rather than bars.
 Furthermore, juveniles may show variable creamy to rufous fringes to upperwing coverts but these also may not be present.
 Seen from below in flight, buzzards in Europe typically have a dark trailing edge to the wings.
 If seen from above, one of the best marks is their broad dark subterminal tail band.
 Flight feathers of typical European buzzards are largely greyish, the aforementioned dark wing linings at front with contrasting paler band along the median coverts.
 In flight, paler individuals tend to show dark carpal patches that can appears as blackish arches or commas but these may be indistinct in darker individuals or can appear light brownish or faded in paler individuals.
 Juvenile nominate buzzards are best told apart from adults in flight by the lack of a distinct subterminal band (instead showing fairly even barring throughout) and below by having less sharp and brownish rather than blackish trailing wing edge.
 Juvenile buzzards show streaking paler parts of under wing and body showing rather than barring as do adults.
 Beyond the typical mid-range brownish buzzard, birds in Europe can range from almost uniform black-brown above to mainly white.
 Extreme dark individuals may range from chocolate brown to blackish with almost no pale showing but a variable, faded U on the breast and with or without faint lighter brown throat streaks.
 Extreme pale birds are largely whitish with variable widely spaced streaks or arrowheads of light brown about the mid-chest and flanks and may or may not show dark feather-centres on the head, wing-coverts and sometimes all but part of mantle.
 Individuals can show nearly endless variation of colours and hues in between these extremes and the common buzzard is counted among the most variably plumage diurnal raptors for this reason.
 One study showed that this variation may actually be the result of diminished single-locus genetic diversity.